 The Royal York is the Grand Dame of Toronto’s hotel scene, an imposing stone and copper-roofed structure that’s firmly anchored in a sea of steel and glass.
 It’s been a star since it officially opened in 1929, a favorite for royalty, celebrities, movie directors and regular folk who want to soak up its Old World charm.

-A C$100-million renovation that finished in 1993 helped keep this property in good shape.
+A C$100 million renovation that finished in 1993 helped keep the property in good shape.

 Rooms have an elegant, Victorian style, with antique furniture, quilted bed covers and thick curtains and valance.

 The Royal York is located across the street from the grand Union Station (and connected to it via underground walkway), Toronto’s main train station, which is also built in a neoclassical, Beaux-Arts style.

 The Fairmont Royal York, 100 Front St. W.; +1 416 368 2511; from C$289 ($272) per night